The UK benefits from one of the world’s most developed markets for vehicle adaptations and Wheelchair Accessible Vehicles (WAVs).

 Wheelchair Accessible vehicle Assessment

-Wheelchair Location
+2: Choose Your Preferred Wheelchair Location

-Wheelchair Location
+Wheelchair Locations

 There are many options for locating the wheelchair user within the vehicle.
 Depending on your needs you may prefer: